Increasing diversity in transatlantic exchanges

 Our projects with and in the USA

-Programs for exchange and meeting
+Programs for exchange and encounters

-Azubis USA & Canada
+Apprentices USA & Canada

 GATE - German Apprenticeship Training Exchange

-With GATE, we support German vocational schools that enter into an exchange with colleges in the USA and Canada or already have a partnership.
+With GATE, we support German vocational schools that enter into an exchange with colleges in the USA and Canada or already maintain a partnership.
 In the first two years of setting up the exchange program, teachers at vocational schools can apply for up to 20,000 euros per year.

 Funding from network partners